top of page

 AWA

-AWA's long-term goal is to work as a bridge within a wide array of Indigenous communities throughout the Americas to share Indigenous world views and assist in empowering Indigenous leadership.
-Our efforts began in the Peruvian Amazon, a central focus of the most consequential geopolitical and environmental concerns of our time; a vast, rugged, beautifully diverse expanse that is integral to the Earth System’s ecological well-being yet has been continuously invaded by numerous resource exploitation interests severely lacking in sustainable administrative policies.
+AWA's long-term goal is to work as a bridge within a wide array of Indigenous communities throughout the Americas to share Indigenous world views and assist in empowering indigenous leadership.
+Our efforts began in the Peruvian Amazon, a central focus of the most consequential geopolitical and environmental concerns of our time; a vast, rugged, beautifully diverse expanse that is integral to the Earth System’s ecological well-being yet has been continuously invaded by numerous resource exploitation interests lacking in sustainable administrative policies.
 Within this setting the region’s original custodians are under threat despite significant scientific research affirming that Indigenous environmental stewardship perpetuates biodiversity which ensures inter species flourishing.
 Although this is beneficial to us all, it remains a struggle for Indigenous peoples there to uphold their rights, maintain their cultural traditions, and preserve their ancestral knowledge and lands.
 We have since expanded our focus to the Andean regions as well.

 Ultimately our projects intend to draw attention to and contribute towards providing solutions for issues of environmental justice.
-At this point in time when our civilisation is faced with the devastating all-encompassing effects of a human caused climate crisis, we believe that sharing Indigenous worldviews and empowering the leadership of Indigenous peoples as stewards and protectors of the earth is crucial to achieving a climate stable future for us all.
+At this point in time when our civilisation is faced with the devastating all-encompassing effects of a human caused climate crisis, we believe that sharing Indigenous worldviews and empowering the leadership of indigenous peoples as stewards and protectors of the earth is crucial to achieving a climate stable future for us all.
 In this light, we invite you to explore the efforts of AWA and to admire and receive the blessings of these inspired works of art.

 238F6237-9371-45A0-97BA-1E3D531C6631_1_201_a.heic